MAKE YOUR FREE

 The specifications and restrictions governing PoA forms will vary in each state; however, in Washington, your Power of Attorney will require the signatures of two witnesses or a notary public.
 The witnesses to your form shouldn't include any care providers, whether at your home, at an adult family home, or at a long-term care facility, if you live there.
 Your spouse and any other family members are also restricted from being witnesses.
 Finally, as a general rule, your witness(es) will need to not be under the age of 18, and none of them should also be designated as your Power of Attorney agent.

-See Washington Healthcare Power of Attorney law: RCW 11.125.90
+See Washington Medical/Healthcare Power of Attorney law: RCW 11.125.90

 Make your free Washington Medical Power of Attorney now!